phaserjs/phaser/README.md

 * Touch.addTouchLockCallback has a new argument `onEnd` which allows the callback to fire either on a touchstart or a touchend event.
 * The SoundManager now detects if the browser is running under iOS9 and uses a touchend callback to unlock the audio subsystem.
 Previous versions of iOS (and Android) still use touchstart.
 This fixes Apple's screw-up with regard to changing the way Web Audio should be triggered in Mobile Safari.
 Thanks Apple (thanks @MyCatCarlos for the heads-up #2095)
 * InputHandler.validForInput now checks if the game object has `input.enabled` set to `false` and doesn't validate it for input if that's the case.
+* The default Button.onOverMouseOnly value has changed from `false` to `true`.
+If you used this in your touch enabled games then please be aware of this change (#2083)

 ### Bug Fixes